ippie52/markdown_code_embed/README.md

 ## TODO
 Below are a list of things I am hoping to bring to this in future
-1. Add links at bottom to the source file of code blocks
+1. Option to re-indent code to prevent too much leading white-space
+1. Option to allow changes and create another commit - Despite going against the principals of this, but it may be useful in some situations.

 If you happen to see this, like it, use it and want me to add anything else, or fix any bugs, feel free to post an issue and I'll reply when I can.